julien6387/supvisors/docs/event_interface.rst

 ================== ==================
 Key	               Value
 ================== ==================
-'address_name'     *DEPRECATED* The deduced name of the |Supvisors| instance.
-                   This entry will be removed in the next version.
 'identifier'       The deduced name of the |Supvisors| instance.
 'statecode'        The |Supvisors| instance state, in [0;5].
 'statename'        The |Supvisors| instance state as string, among { ``'UNKNOWN'``, ``'CHECKING'``, ``'RUNNING'``